archywigglestyn/Smoke-A-Matic/README.md

 Running the numbers through the PID library then outputing to a hobby servo. a 16x4 screen, 3 buttons and 1 switch are used to interface.

-Update, A second version using a pwm/pulsed as an output has been released.
+Update, A second version using pwm/pulsing as an output has been released.

 Check out my video for more details